dvreeze/try-zio/README.rst

 The 3 different "mental models" mentioned above are:

 * Normal *synchronous*, *blocking* code.
 In this style each statement immediately does something (*eager evaluation*), they run sequentially after each other (if we ignore the JMM), and there is no intrinsic need to "chain" them using functions like *map* and *flatMap*
-* Scala *asynchronous* *Future*s.
+* Scala *asynchronous* *Futures*.
 In other words, "wannabe values".
 They start immediately (*eagerly starting evaluation*), run asynchronously (so please do not wait for them to finish), and only when chaining them (map/flatMap) they run sequentially after each other
 * ZIO (or Monix or Cats Effect, etc.) *functional effects*.
 In other words, "lazy effects" or "recipes of programs" or "programs as values".
 They do not run at all when created/composed (*lazy evaluation*).
 Do not forget to chain them (map/flatMap) or else functional effects will get lost.

 Note that code may look quite similar, even if the "mental model" of its "effect" is quite different.
 Hence the explicit mentioning